Spiritual assistance in prisons, healthcare facilities and the army

 WHAT WE ARE TALKING ABOUT

-Referring to the right of private life as guaranteed by Art.
-8 of the European Convention of Human Rights (ECHR) and Art.
-17 of the International Covenant on Civil and Political Rights (ICCPR), the conditions of persons subject to certain legitimate constraints can only be restricted in the name of ensuring public security.
+Referring to the right of private life as guaranteed by Article 8 of the European Convention of Human Rights (ECHR) and Article 17 of the International Covenant on Civil and Political Rights (ICCPR), the conditions of persons subject to certain legitimate constraints can only be restricted in the name of ensuring public security.
 Thus, the fundamental principles of data protection are generally applied but their effectiveness can’t be measured on a national level.
-The UN Human Rights Committee (HRC) (1993), CCPR General Comment No. 22: Article 18 (Freedom of Thought, Conscience or Religion), CCPR/C/21/Rev.1/Add.4, nos.
-3 and 8) has stated:
+The UN Human Rights Committee (HRC) has stated:

-(…) Persons already subject to certain legitimate constraints, such as prisoners, continue to enjoy their rights to manifest their religion or belief to the fullest extent compatible with the specific nature of the constraint.
-States parties’ reports should provide information on the full scope and effects of limitations under article 18.3, both as a matter of law and of their application in specific circumstances.
+[…] Persons already subject to certain legitimate constraints, such as prisoners, continue to enjoy their rights to manifest their religion or belief to the fullest extent compatible with the specific nature of the constraint.
+States parties’ reports should provide information on the full scope and effects of limitations under article 18 (3), both as a matter of law and of their application in specific circumstances [CCPR General Comment No. 22: Article 18 (Freedom of Thought, Conscience or Religion), CCPR/C/21/Rev.1/Add.4, 20 July 1993, paras.
+3 and 8, p.
+2 and p.
+3; see also CCPR General Comment No. 16: Article 17 (The right to respect of privacy, family, home and correspondence, and protection of honour and reputation), CCPR/GEC/6624, 8 April 1988].

-How is the right to receive spiritual assistance from one's RBM representatives guaranteed (Clusters A, C, E)?
+How is the right to receive spiritual assistance from one's RBM representatives guaranteed (Clusters A, C and E)?

 As already mentioned, this right is part of the right to religious freedom.
 Therefore, any individual who does not enjoy full freedom of movement is entitled to receive spiritual assistance by a representative of his/her religious or belief organization.
 For inmates, the right to receive spiritual assistance is recognized both by

-- United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules), in particular Rule 65.
+- United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules, UN General Assembly, A/RES/70/175, 17 December 2015, see in particular Rule 65).

-In the EU countries spiritual care is ensured in three different ways: by providing for the permanent presence of chaplains in prisons, healthcare facilities and barracks; by recognizing the right of representatives of organizations of religion or belief to have regular access to these institutions or by providing for the right of these representatives to have access to the institutions in question whenever requested to do so by a prisoner, patient or member of the Armed Forces.
+In the EU countries spiritual care is ensured in three different ways: by providing for the permanent presence of chaplains in prisons, healthcare facilities and barracks; by recognizing the right of representatives of religious or belief organizations to have regular access to these institutions; by granting these representatives the right to have access to the institutions in question whenever requested to do so by a prisoner, patient or member of the armed forces.
 These three modalities are often articulated differently in relation to different RBMs because the service of spiritual assistance cannot ignore the number of members of each religious organization.
 For this reason, many institutions guarantee the permanent presence of representatives of the majority religious organization only, while representatives of the RBMs simply enjoy the right of access.

 In order to ensure an efficient spiritual assistance service, these arrangements need to be updated according to changes in the religious demographics of each European country.
 This has not always been the case and therefore it is possible that within the prisons, healthcare facilities or barracks of a country, RBM believers do not receive an adequate spiritual assistance service.
 Concerning prisons, this can lead to a violation of Rule 65.1 of the Nelson Mandela Rules which states:

 If the prison contains a sufficient number of prisoners of the same religion, a qualified representative of that religion shall be appointed or approved.
-If the number of prisoners justifies it and conditions permit, the arrangement should be on a full-time basis.
+If the number of prisoners justifies it and conditions permit, the arrangement should be on a full-time basis [pp. 19-20].

-Do prisons, healthcare facilities and military institutions provide space for worship, prayer and meditation (Clusters B, D, F)?
+Do prisons, healthcare facilities and military institutions provide spaces for worship, prayer and meditation (Clusters B, D and F)?

-This rule implies that the prison must provide spaces for religious activities (the same principle can be extended to healthcare and military facilities).
-These spaces are not always available or adequate.
+This rule implies that the prison must provide spaces for religious activities (the same principle can be extended to healthcare and military facilities) but these spaces are not always available or adequate.
 In some countries, there are only churches or chapels belonging to the majority religious organization (usually Christian); in others, more or less permanent spaces are available for ceremonies and meetings of RBMs; in a few others, there are multi-faith spaces open to the members of different religious organizations.

-Do members of the armed forces have the right to abstain from duty on their religious holidays (Cluster G)?
+Do members of the armed forces have the right to be exempted from service on occasion of the festivities of their RBM (Cluster G)?

 This recommendation has been followed in many EU countries where, subject to service requirements, members of the armed forces have the right to refrain from any activity on the public holidays of their religion and/or to leave the barracks to participate in religious rites and ceremonies held in their places of worship.